 UK and Irish medical graduates

-You can apply for registration through this pathway if you have a primary medical degree from the UK or Ireland and have completed your internship within the UK or Ireland.
+You can apply for registration through this pathway if you hold a primary medical degree from an approved medical school in the United Kingdom or Ireland and have completed your internship within the United Kingdom or Ireland.

 You can apply for registration through this pathway if you:

-- have a primary medical degree from a university medical school in the UK or Ireland,
+- hold a primary medical degree from an approved medical school in the United Kingdom or Ireland; and

-- have completed your internship in the UK or Ireland, and
+- have completed your internship in either the United Kingdom or Ireland; and

 - meet our "fitness for registration" requirements